-Within an A+ rating scenario, the cash flow model showed that obligations can be paid fully and in a timely manner.
-Overall, the cash flow analysis revealed that the portfolio, given all used information as of 30.09.2022, may ensure the repayment of bonds' nominal capital notwithstanding the occurrence of the presented stressed scenarios.
+Within a AAA rating scenario, the cash flow model showed that obligations can be paid fully and in a timely manner.
+Overall, the cash flow analysis revealed that the portfolio, given all used information as of 30.09.2023, may ensure the repayment of bonds' nominal capital notwithstanding the occurrence of the presented stressed scenarios.